cimnode/Windows_PerfHEC/README.md

 Install Script
 1. Download this repository into a location where the ps1 script will reside permanently.
-2. Run the install_metrics.bat script.
-This will allow you to enter the server, token and index and create the scheduled task.
+2. Run the install_metrics.bat script from an elevated cmd prompt.
+This will prompt for server, token and index to automatically create the scheduled task.

 Manual Steps
 It may be necessary to modify security using Set-ExecutionPolicy to allow the script to run.
 Windows 10 runs in the most restricted mode normally.
 This step should have no affect on Windows Servers as RemoteSigned is the default posture.